CS270 -- Operating Your Systems Topically in an Advanced

 on-line method of communication this quarter.
 I've also put the Zoom link

-you'll need to attend the lectures there.
-I've also posted the GradeScope
+you'll need to attend the on-line lectures and office hours there.

 There are three overall pedagogic objectives for this course.
 The first is